 OK, but what if then you zoom in?
 That image becomes larger, why isn't it brighter?

-Right, a focal length 2x longer (100mm vs 50mm) does make the image 2x larger, which is 4x more area which is still lighted, but our zoomed camera view sees only 1/4 of that larger area now.
+Right, a focal length 2x longer (100mm vs 50mm) does make the image 2x larger, which is 4x more area which appears lighted, but our zoomed camera view sees only 1/4 of that larger area now (the overall scene).
 But f/stop is focal length / aperture diameter, so 2x more focal length is a 2x wider aperture diameter for the same f/stop number.
 This larger aperture diameter is 4x more window area to let in light.
 This balances out exactly again, 4x more light window area to balance the 1/4x smaller image area our lens sees.
 This is why f/stop is defined that way, so f/4 is the same f/4 exposure on any lens of any size.

 That's it, but said again with more words: